 - Application packages will not be reviewed until all admission documents have been received, including foreign credential evaluation report (if applicable).

 - A non-refundable application fee of $175 must accompany your application.
 For credit card payments, please contact: Dawne Walker at 902-494-8837.

 College of Continuing Education

 1459 LeMarchant Street, Suite 2201

 Halifax, Nova Scotia Canada B3H 4R2

 - Dalhousie University College Continuing Education will review completed application materials in the order they are received.
 Applicants will be notified by email if their application materials are accepted or declined.
 An application may be declined if staff concludes that the applicant does not meet the language proficiency or other prerequisites of the program, as indicated by the applicants' submitted materials.

-- Dalhousie University College of Continuing Education will make an approval recommendation to UBC Continuing Studies once eligibility requirements are met.
+- Dalhousie University College of Continuing Education will make an approval recommendation to UBC Extended Learning once eligibility requirements are met.
 Approved applicants will be contacted directly by UBC staff to discuss tuition payment options within two weeks of acceptance and to facilitate registrations.